dkkh87/EDA-System-Crash-DS-Project/README.md

 dataset folder
 ==============
-contains a script that generates data and output csv file is stored in eda directory.
+script that generates data and output csv file is stored in eda directory.

 eda directoy
 ============
-has crash_data_eda.py script to analyze the csv file and helps in describing the data.
+crash_data_eda.py script to analyze the csv file and helps in describing the data.

 generating dataset
 ===================